-In the 2020 government response (published on 18 September 2020), the Government has stated that it will push the reform proposals through Parliament, when Parliamentary time allows taking in account the current pandemic and Brexit work which has the Parliament left with no time.
+In the 2020 government response (published on 18 September 2020), the Government has stated that it will push the reform proposals through Parliament, when Parliamentary time allows taking in account the current pandemic and Brexit work which has the Parliament justify with no time.

 The Minister for Corporate Responsibility, Lord Callanan, said:

 “The reforms will support my ambition of making the UK the best place in the world to start and grow a business.
 The reforms will bring many benefits to businesses through streamlined and digitised processes and an improved user experience, reflecting the needs of business in the 21st century economy.
 The impact on overall speed of incorporation and other filings will be negligible: we still expect most companies to be able to incorporate easily within 24 hours.”